makoo7/webapp/README.md

-# Integration of graphql with NodeJs
+# Integration of graphql with ReactJs
  it needs as following: <br/>
  nodejs intalled <br/>
  npm installed <br/>